Krystyna Skarbek: London

-Upon the outbreak of World War II, the couple sailed for London arriving 6 October 1939, where Skarbek sought to offer her services in the struggle against the common enemy.
-The British authorities showed little interest but were eventually convinced by Skarbek's acquaintances, including journalist Frederick Augustus Voigt, who introduced her to the Secret Intelligence Service (SIS).
+Upon the outbreak of World War II, the couple sailed for London, arriving 6 October 1939, where Skarbek sought to offer her services in the struggle against the common enemy.
+The British authorities showed little interest but were eventually convinced by her acquaintances, including journalist Frederick Augustus Voigt, who introduced her to the Secret Intelligence Service (SIS).
 The first SIS mention of her was in December 1939.
-She was described as a "flaming Polish patriot, expert skier, and great adventuress" and "absolutely fearless."
+She was described as a "flaming Polish patriot, expert skier, and great adventuress" and "absolutely fearless".

 Hungary and Poland

 From London Skarbek, now a British agent, journeyed to Budapest, Hungary, arriving on 21 December 1939.
 Hungary was not yet a participant in World War II, but was leaning toward Nazi Germany.
 Skarbek's cover story for her presence in Hungary was that she was a journalist.

 She persuaded Polish Olympic skier Jan Marusarz, brother of Nordic skier Stanisław Marusarz, to escort her across the snow-covered Tatra Mountains into Nazi-occupied Poland.
 Arriving in Warsaw, she pleaded vainly with her mother to leave Poland.
 Stefania Skarbek refused; she was determined to stay in Warsaw to continue teaching French to small children.
 In January 1942, Stefania was arrested by the Germans as a Jew and disappeared into Warsaw's Pawiak prison.
 The prison had been designed in the mid-19th century by Skarbek's great-great-uncle Fryderyk Skarbek, a prison reformer and Frédéric Chopin's godfather, who had been tutored in the French language by Chopin's father.

 An incident that probably dates to Skarbek's first visit back to Poland in February 1940 illustrates the hazards she faced while working in her occupied homeland.
 At a Warsaw café, she was hailed by a woman acquaintance: "Krystyna!
 Krystyna Skarbek!
 What are you doing here?
 We heard that you'd gone abroad!"
-When Skarbek denied that her name was Krystyna Skarbek, the lady answered that she would have sworn she was Krystyna Skarbek; the resemblance was positively uncanny!
-After the woman left, Skarbek, to minimise suspicion, tarried a while before leaving the café.
+When Skarbek denied that was her name, the woman found her denial hard to believe.
+To minimise suspicion, Skarbek tarried a while before leaving the café.